-In order to maintain quality residential halls, we ask that all students use poster putty or blue painter's tape available to hang all decorations.
-The use of staples, nails, non-painter's tape, screws or bolts in the walls, ceilings or doors will result in a damage fine charged to the residents' upon move out.
+To maintain quality residential halls, we ask that all students use poster putty or blue painter's tape to hang all decorations.
+The use of staples, nails, non-painter's tape, screws or bolts in the walls, ceilings or doors will result in a damage fine charged to the residents upon move out.
 Decorative LED lights are permitted in on-campus housing as long as they do not violate the manufacturer guidelines.
 String lights must be plugged directly into an outlet or into an approved power strip with a breaker switch (reminder that extension cords are not allowed in university housing).
 Residents will be held responsible for damage from the misuse of these string lights or the hanging of the string lights which may result in fines."

 Students are also prohibited from hanging ceiling tapestries or neon lights on their walls.
 All adhesives must be completely removed from all walls upon check out.
 If using Command strips, students are encouraged to leave the strips on the wall at the end of the year.
-A charge of \$5 per command strip will be billed, rather than a minimum charge of \$25 per paint chip caused by improper removal.
+Students will be charged a minimum of \$25 per paint chip caused by improper command strip removal.